 Rule 59.
 Members must ensure that reports include sufficient information to enable reasonable assessment of the validity of results.

 The above are examples of MRS Code of Conduct considerations, and these are mandatory for MRS members and MRS Company Partners.
-MRS’ best practice recommendation is that the characteristics required for genuine representation of the current UK population, and therefore truly Nat Rep, are the following: age, gender identity, region, social grade, ethnicity, sexual orientation and physical disability and/or mental health conditions.
+MRS’ best practice recommendation is that the characteristics required for genuine representation of the current UK population, and therefore truly Nat Rep, are the following: age, gender, region, social grade, ethnicity, sexual orientation and physical disability and/or mental health conditions.

 Research practitioners should design research to the specification agreed with clients.
 When clients request a Nat Rep sample, suppliers (field suppliers, panel companies, or full-service agencies) should discuss with the client what characteristics will meet requirements, bearing in mind and advising the client of all relevant considerations as indicated above.